salimbenghorbel/SCONE-Automation-Scripts/shell_scripts/README.md

 ### rsync_results_folder.txt
 This script can be used to synchronize two folders via ssh.
 Modified and new files on the first folder will be updated on the second folder.
 ### scp_exports_folder.txt
-This script can be used to secure copy via ssh a results folder from a linux folder to a personal computer.
+This script can be used to secure copy via ssh an experiment folder from personal computer to a linux folder.